-Lab reports are due one week after the wet chemistry is completed unless otherwise noted.
+Lab reports are due the next lab period after the wet chemistry is completed unless otherwise noted.

 Ex.
 You complete the first lab on a Tuesday.
-The report is then due the following Tuesday.
+The report is then due that following Wednesday.

 Laboratory Exam/Final

 There is one lab exam for this course.
 The laboratory exams will be given during your regularly assigned laboratory sessions toward the end of the quarter.
 No early, late or make-up lab exams will be given and all lab exam scores will count toward your overall course grade.